danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 }
 ```

-This way, there won't be any problems with calls using named argument form, as they both will use the `data` label, but in the implementation it will be possible to use `context` instead of meaningless in the new context name `data`.
+This way, there will not be any problems with calls using the named argument form, as they both will use the `data` label, but in the implementation, it will be possible to use `context` instead of meaningless in the new context name `data`.

 Remark: this is not the only possible way to solve this problem.
-There were several proposed, like [having an special name for unnamed arguments](https://stackoverflow.com/questions/50672203/kotlin-explicitly-unnamed-function-arguments) or [disallowing named form for some arguments](https://youtrack.jetbrains.com/issue/KT-9872/Disallow-calling-a-method-with-named-argument), which shows that the problem itself is something people encounter during their work.
+There were several proposed, like [having a special name for unnamed arguments](https://stackoverflow.com/questions/50672203/kotlin-explicitly-unnamed-function-arguments) or [disallowing named form for some arguments](https://youtrack.jetbrains.com/issue/KT-9872/Disallow-calling-a-method-with-named-argument), which shows that the problem itself is something people encounter during their work.

 #### Unused arguments

 Highly related to the previous topic, [some ask for syntax for nameless parameters](https://youtrack.jetbrains.com/issue/KT-8112/Provide-syntax-for-nameless-parameters).
-In the original issue, the motivation is to use "empty" name for unused parameters, catch statemets and situations, where a function accepts a function with specific amount of parameters, as seen in the example in [issue KTIJ-10594](https://youtrack.jetbrains.com/issue/KTIJ-10594).
+In the original issue, the motivation is to use an "empty" name for unused parameters, catch statements and situations where a function accepts a function with a specific amount of parameters, as seen in the example in [issue KTIJ-10594](https://youtrack.jetbrains.com/issue/KTIJ-10594).

-With argument labels introduced, empty names can be implemented as either empty (that means, set to a special value, like `_` in Rust, for example) argument labels, if one wants to disallow using named form for a parameter (same method, as in Swift), or empty parameter name, to indicate that it is not being used inside the function body.
+With argument labels introduced, empty names can be implemented as either empty (that means, set to a special value, like `_` in Rust, for example) argument labels if one wants to disallow using named form for a parameter (same method, as in Swift), or empty parameter name, to indicate that it is not being used inside the function body.

 #### Overload by parameter names

 Some wish to have the ability to have different functions with the same name and signature, which differ only in the way the arguments are labelled.
 As mentioned in the issue [KT-43016](https://youtrack.jetbrains.com/issue/KT-43016/Support-method-overloads-on-parameter-names-like-Swift), Swift does have such overload, and, when compiling to Kotlin/Native on iOS with specific annotations, it does work.
-However, one may think that it is strange to have a feature specific to only one platform.
+However, one may think having a feature specific to only one platform is strange.

-Argument labels, again, can be used to provide such overload, if included in the resolution process.
-However, it may be quite difficult to implement from the point of Java Virtual Machine.
+Argument labels, again, can be used to provide such overload if included in the resolution process.
+However, it may be challenging to implement from the point of Java Virtual Machine.

 #### Reusing the name after processing

-Suppose you have a function that accepts an object, that needs additional layer of processing from your side, but which is not supposed to be handled or even known by the end user of your function.
-In this situation, you would have to write something of the following kind:
+Suppose a developer has a function that accepts an object that needs an additional layer of processing from the developer's side.
+Suppose that this layer is also not supposed to be handled or even known by the end user of the function.
+In this situation, one would have to write something of the following kind:

 ```kotlin
 fun doHeavyLifting(data: Data) {